-The Air District is considering amendments to Regulation 9, Rule 13 addressing inconsistencies with the ammonia limit in order to aid compliance and ensure federal enforceability through incorporation of the rule's standards into Lehigh's Title V operating permit.
+The Air District is considering amendments to Regulation 9-13 addressing inconsistencies with the ammonia limit in order to aid compliance and ensure federal enforceability through incorporation of the rule's standards into Lehigh's Title V operating permit.
 As currently written, beginning 90 days from adoption, the rule proscribes monitoring of ammonia concentrations in the exhaust stream of the kiln to determine a baseline average (section 9-13-402).
 The rule provides a methodology (section 9-13-610) to determine that average concentration over a period of no less than 6 months immediately prior to the installation of control equipment to meet the NOx standard (section 9-13-301.1).
 Ammonia concentrations are limited to that 6-month baseline average concentration plus 10 ppmv, but the averaging period for the standard is a rolling 24 hours (section 9-13-301.4).

 Air District staff proposes to increase the averaging period to a 182-operating day rolling average in order to reconcile it with the originally proposed 6-month background period.
 This longer averaging period will allow for short term variations in ammonia concentrations.
 Air District staff proposes to amend the ammonia standard in section 9-13-301.4 to a set value of 270 ppmv averaged over a rolling 182 operating day period.
-This standard will ensure that ambient ammonia concentrations at downwind receptor locations will not cause adverse health effects, and are unlikely to exceed odor detection thresholds.
+Based on monitoring data required by Regulation 9-13, ammonia concentrations in Lehigh's kiln stack have never exceeded the 270 ppmv threshold.
+The Air District therefore believes that this standard is sufficiently stringent to ensure that ambient ammonia concentrations at downwind locations will not cause adverse health effects, and are unlikely to exceed odor detection thresholds.
 Proposed amendments to rule language are detailed below with specific changes provided in strikethrough/underline format.